Richard Rohr on social and moral issues

 - We are less attracted to navel gazing on our neuroses and we find ourselves thinking about how we can help others.

 Richard Rohr would not value any of these indicators of an authentic spiritual experience.
-He's constantly undermining the Bible, telling people to sexually express themselves as they see fit, fighting the Church on just about every sexual and doctrinal issues, he advises people to let their subconscious drivers run the show, he calls our love of the Church "tribal", and advises Christians to not evangelize when talking to non Christians.
+He's constantly undermining the Bible, telling people to sexually express themselves as they see fit, fighting the Church on just about every sexual and doctrinal issue.
+He advises people to let their subconscious drivers run the show, he calls our love of the Church "tribal", and advises Christians to not evangelize when talking to non Christians.

 Marriage, gender and sexuality

 On healing retreats for men, Fr.
 Rohr would place a number of pictures at the front of the room of various types of romantic and sexual encounters between various genders and ask participants to stand in front of the ones that illicit the greatest response from within them either positive or negative.
-He was running these retreats in a Baptist Church hall and when it was drawn to the leadership's attention, they asked him to leave and not to come back. (source) He says:
+He was running these retreats in a Baptist Church hall and when it was drawn to the leadership's attention, they asked him to leave and not to come back. (source)

 Although it is healthy for human beings to examine what is true about their attractions and feelings, what is absent in Richard Rohr's narrative is any discussion on how to reconcile those attractions and feelings with Church teaching.
 Instead Richard Rohr challenges the Church to change its teaching.

 For Richard Rohr, those of us who see the world through the eyes of the Church have an "addiction" to "superficial habits … of believing our little binary mind".
 If we were deep souls like Fr.
 Rohr we would understand that our subconscious should rule our behaviour.
 Just follow your deep instincts and don't use your "little binary mind" to navigate your life.
+(Source)

 This is exactly opposite of Venerable Bishop Sheen: